CCPG - California College Promise Grant

 CCPG Academic Requirements

-California Community College students receiving the California College Promise must meet minimum academic and progress standards to maintain eligibility for the California College Promise Grant.
+Did you know you must meet academic standards to maintain eligibility for CCPG?
+California community college students receiving the California College Promise must meet minimum academic and progress standards to maintain eligibility for the California College Promise Grant.

 If you are considering applying for the California College Promise Grant (CCPG), please review the Academic and Progress Standards listed below to ensure you do not lose your fee waiver.